 How to Buy Spot Prawns

 Like most other crustaceans, spot prawns should be bought while still alive because they are extremely perishable.
 It's rare to find fishmongers that sell spot prawns.
-Some places that sell spot prawns—and they are rare in the first place—will sell the just-deceased specimens laid out on ice next to the live tank where they once flourished.
+Some places that sell spot prawns will sell the just-deceased specimens laid out on ice next to the live tank where they once flourished.
 They should be cheaper than the live ones.
 If you choose to go this route, remove their heads as soon as possible to minimize decay and be sure to cook them the same day you buy them.
 Or, if your budget allows, buy the live ones.

 Are Spot Prawns Sustainably Caught?